 How might Brexit affect practitioners wising to move from the EU to the UK and vice-versa?

-For as long as the UK remains a member of the EU, or during a transition period following an agreement between the UK and EU, the situation regarding professional mobility is likely to remain unchanged.
-If a deal is agreed between the UK and the EU, the expectation is that the UK and EU will wish to continue with reciprocal arrangements similar to the existing ones after the transition period ends.
-The nature and scope of these arrangements will of course depend on the details of the future relationship between the UK and EU and the extent to which it diverges from the status quo.
+During the transition period (due to end on 31 December 2020) following the Withdrawal Agreement between the UK and EU, the situation regarding professional mobility will remain unchanged.
+The likelihood is that the UK and EU will wish to continue with reciprocal arrangements similar to the existing ones after the transition period ends, but the nature and scope of any arrangements will of course depend on the details of the future relationship between the UK and EU and the extent to which it diverges from the status quo.

 From the point of view of recruitment and retention, it is in the interests of the NHS to be able to continue to recruit EEA-qualified practitioners to address staffing shortages.
 For patient safety reasons, we would also wish regulators to be able to continue to share information on “rogue” practitioners, if possible through the pan-EU IMI alert system established under the Directive.